SplittyDev/deepin-macos-transform/README.md

 > Transform your DeepinOS experience.

 ## What it does
-1. Install the amazing [La Capitaine] icon theme
+1. Installs the amazing [La Capitaine] icon theme
-2. Install the beautiful [Mojave GTK] theme
+2. Installs the beautiful [Mojave GTK] theme
-3. Set the deepin and GTK window button layout to macOS
+3. Sets the window button layout to macOS

 ## How to install